Extreme (Extreme album): Music

 The album has been primarily described as glam metal, but has also been described as funk-metal, and hard rock.

 Reception

 The album sold modestly well at around 300,000 units, and was favored by heavy metal fans, but did not achieve significant mainstream success.
 Three of the album's singles, "Little Girls", "Kid Ego", and "Mutha (Don't Wanna Go to School Today)", received medium airplay on Headbangers Ball.

 Extreme was met with mixed reception.
 AllMusic gave the album three stars saying,"Extreme's first album shows the band struggling to shed their influences, particularly Van Halen, and develop a style of their own; consequently, it's wildly uneven, but guitarist Nuno Bettencourt is always worth hearing".
-In his review for Extreme II: Pornograffitti, Bryan Rolli called the album "rote glam metal".
+In his review for Extreme II: Pornograffitti, Bryan Rolli called their debut album "rote glam metal".
 Rolling Stone writer Kim Neely gave the album three stars, but called it an "extremely good listen".